michaeltremeer/azure-openai-benchmark/README.md

 To use the CLI, create a list of token profile and rate combinations to be used, and then select the number of batches and interval to be used between each batch.
 When using the batch runner with the commands below, make sure to execute the command from the root directory of the repo.

-Example - Run a single batch with `context-generation-method=generate` with the following two configurations for 120 seconds each, making sure to automatically warm up the endpoint prior to each run (if it is a PTU-M endpoint):
+Example - Run a single batch with `context-generation-method=generate` with the following two configurations for 120 seconds each, making sure to automatically warm up the endpoint prior to each run (if it is a PTU-M endpoint), and also saving all request input and output content from each run:
 - context_tokens=500,  max_tokens=100, rate=20
 - context_tokens=3500, max_tokens=300, rate=7.5